Mohamed-Neifar/IBM-AI-Engineering-Professional-Certificate/Course 1/README.md

    - A linear model used for binary classification, suitable for handling imbalanced datasets.
    - Optimized with parameters: `solver` (['liblinear']), `penalty` (['l1', 'l2']), and `class_weight` ([None, 'balanced']).

-Additional algorithms mentioned in the original README (Linear Regression, K-Nearest Neighbors, Support Vector Machines) were not implemented in the provided project document but could be explored in future iterations.

 ## 📊 Evaluation Metrics

 The models are evaluated using the following metrics to assess their performance in predicting rainfall: